Whenever someone is diagnosed with scabies the first thing they think is, where did I get these darn things from?

 Remember, scabies is spread through prolonged skin-to-skin contact.
 So the type of activities you’re doing at the gym are going to be the biggest factor.

-For example, if you go to a weightlifting gym, and you’re wondering if you could have caught scabies from a machine or a dumbell, the answer is most likely no. If that were the case, every second person at the gym would have it!
+For example, if you go to a weightlifting gym, and you’re wondering if you could have caught scabies from a machine or a dumbell, the answer is probably no. It’s not impossible, but if it were common to catch scabies this way, every second person at the gym would have it.

 In another scenario, however, let’s say you go to a wrestling or jiujitsu gym.
 This involves you lying on other people, hugging, grappling, wrestling each other to the ground.
 Anybody who has ever done wrestling or contact sports will know how much skin to skin contact is involved.
 Therefore yes, it is very possible that you could contract scabies from an activity like wrestling or rugby, or even something like paired yoga.